 - Their community is amazing.
 They are heavily invested on social media including their large Dalstrong Elite community.

 - They post frequently on their Dalstrong blog which includes product recommendations, recipes, and even chef spotlight profiles.

-- Dalstrong offers a lifetime warranty, 100% satisfaction, and a money-back guarantee.
+- Dalstrong offers a limited lifetime warranty, 100% satisfaction, and a 70 day money-back guarantee.

 - Superior customer service that is knowledgeable and proactive.

 - Variety of knives for any professional chef or aspiring home cook.

 - Some of the knives could be eye-grabbing if you're on the lookout for an ordinary or minimalist approach.